-This type of share gives shareholders the opportunity to receive a percentage of firm profits as dividend before the shareholders from other classes.
+This type of share gives shareholders the opportunity to receive a percentage of firm profits as a dividend before the shareholders from other classes.
 Also, if the company gets wound up, this share type will receive preferential treatment in the disbursement of the remaining capital.

 When do I need to pay for my shares?